wizenheimer/wizenheimer.dev/content/blog/opinionated-articulation.md

 Massive.
 Inevitable.
 Obvious.
 Clean enough to draw on a slide.

 You can point to the market size.
 The competitor grid.
-The entire industry doing something the wrong way and think: _this sucks — let’s build a business around it._
+The entire industry doing something the wrong way and think: _this sucks—let's build a business around it._

 And you’re probably right.
 At times, things indeed suck.

-But _“this sucks”_ isn’t a problem statement — it’s a feeling, a placeholder for frustration.
+But _"this sucks"_ isn't a problem statement—it's a feeling, a placeholder for frustration.

 You can’t test it.
 You can’t measure it.
 You can’t build anything meaningful on top of it.

-Having chased a few 0-to-1 runs, I’ve started to notice a clear pattern that separates companies destined for wandering from those built for winning.
-It comes down to what I call opinionated articulation — the founder’s ability to describe their customer’s problem so specifically, so concretely, that it becomes impossible to conflate with anything else.
+Having chased a few 0-to-1 runs, I've started to notice a clear pattern that separates companies destined for wandering from those built for winning.
+It comes down to what I call opinionated articulation—the founder's ability to describe their customer's problem so specifically, so concretely, that it becomes impossible to conflate with anything else.

 ## The Billboard Test: Why Most Startup Problems Are Worthless